Skeletonxf/star-ruler-2-mod-ce/README.md

 I found in many games of unmodded Star Ruler my ships were either orders of magnitude stronger than my opponent's or orders of magnitude weaker.
 Nerfing stat bonuses makes ships much closer in strength even if one empire is ahead in terms of eco/research.
 To get more powerful ships you actually have to have the economy to field larger ships rather than just stacking multipliers that turn ks of combat strength into Ms of combat strength for free.
 ### Rebalanced Carpet Bombs
 Carpet Bombs can now be directly countered by making certain buildings or orbitals which reduce the effectiveness, but more importantly it is not possible to abuse edge cases in the subsystem variable code to make extremely cheap ships that can delevel tier 2+ planets in seconds.
+### Rebalanced hulls
+The Titan and Collosus hulls are much more viable than vanilla, and the Destroyer hull is nerfed.
+Other hulls have slight tweaks to make them fit niches more strongly, and in particular the Carrier hull is the biggest beneficiary of the added local defense generation from support command subsystems.
 ### Diplomatic Victory
 You can snowball your diplomatic strength with Diplomatic Maneuvering if you play your cards right.
 Senatorial Palaces are now disabled if they leave your owned space.
 Planets in deep space can now be targeted for annex votes if you can obtain vision of them.
 ### Attitude tweaks